 - For a bit of a quirky beer garden experience, make your way to the Alte Utting!
 Enjoy local beer and a variety of snack shacks on and around this decommissioned passenger ferry that has been elevated to new heights after retiring from decades-long service on Lake Ammersee in Munich’s south.

 - If you get a craving for authentic Italian Pizza, pay a visit to Il Grano, and don’t be deterred by the red plastic chairs.
 The pizzas are perfect and the patio seating has you gaze at stone sculptures belonging to the City Museum across the way.

 Beer Gardens – yes they need their own list:

-- Another beloved brewery is Augustiner which is a privately owned Munich brewery, but is much older than Giesinger.
-In fact, it’s Munich’s oldest brewery.
-It was founded in 1328.
-Augustiner also has beautiful beer gardens throughout the city that are definitely worth a visit.
-Note: Tours are not available at the brewery and the beer gardens are not on the brewery’s site.
+- Another beloved brewery is Augustiner which is the second privately owned Munich brewery, but is much older than Giesinger.
+Founded in 1328, it’s in fact, Munich’s oldest brewery.
+The brewery has a number of beautiful beer gardens strewn throughout the city.

 - Hirschgarten (Deer Park).
 Located in Nymphenburg, which means you can easily add a historical element to your beer exploration by visiting the Schloss Nyphmenburg, the baroque summer residence of the Wittelsbach rulers.